-In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
+In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment."
 This guidance eliminates Step 2 from the goodwill impairment test, instead requiring an entity to recognize a goodwill impairment charge for the amount by which the goodwill carrying amount exceeds the reporting unit's fair value.
-This guidance is effective for interim and annual goodwill impairment tests in fiscal years beginning after December 15, 2019, and early adoption is permitted.
-This guidance must be applied on a prospective basis.
-The Company does not believe the adoption of ASU 2017-04 will have a significant the impact on its consolidated financial statements.
+The Company adopted this ASU, as required, in the quarter ended March 31, 2020 on a prospective basis.
+The adoption of this ASU did not have a significant impact on the Company's consolidated financial statements.

-In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement - Disclosure Framework," ("ASU 2018-13").
-ASU 2018-13, modifies the disclosure requirements for fair value measurements.
+In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement - Disclosure Framework" ("ASU 2018-13.")
+ASU 2018-13 modifies the disclosure requirements for fair value measurements.
 The amendments relate to disclosures regarding unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements and the narrative description of measurement uncertainty, and are to be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
-All other amendments should be applied retrospectively to all periods presented upon their effective date.
-The amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years, and early adoption is permitted.
-The Company does not believe the adoption of ASU 2018-18 will have a significant impact on its consolidated financial statements.
+All other amendments must be applied retrospectively to all periods presented upon their effective date.
+The Company adopted this ASU, as required, in the quarter ended March 31, 2020.
+The adoption of this ASU did not have a significant impact on the Company's consolidated financial statements.

-In November 2018, the FASB issued ASU No. 2018-18, "Collaborative Arrangements" ("ASU 2018-18").
+In November 2018, the FASB issued ASU 2018-18, "Collaborative Arrangements" ("ASU 2018-18").
 ASU 2018-18, clarifies that elements of collaborative arrangements could qualify as transactions with customers in the scope of ASC 606.
-The new guidance is effective for public business entities for fiscal years beginning after December 15, 2019.
-The Company does not believe the adoption of ASU 2018-18 will have a significant impact on its consolidated financial statements.
+The Company adopted this ASU, as required, in the quarter ended March 31, 2020.
+The Company does not have any agreements that meet the definition of a collaboration arrangement at this time.